noodnik2/flightvisualizer/docs/featured/galactic02.md

 ### Shape of the Path

+It was pretty amazing to see the "shape" of the flight path with the "Path Track" enabled:

 ![Shape of the Path](./230811-Galactic02-GeTrackPath.jpg)

-It really was pretty amazing to see the "shape" of - and to be able to look around while "flying" - the flight path by using the "Path Track" and "Camera Views."

-It helped me to get a pretty clear view of the perspective the passengers had from their window.

 ### View From The Top

+Using the [Google Earth] controls to look around while "flying" the flight path from a first-person perspective (after clicking on "Camera View") gave me a good idea of what the passengers might have seen from their windows:

 ![View From The Apogee](./230811-Galactic02-GeApogee1.jpg)

-The view from the apogee didn't match my expectations of "what Earth should look like from space," but it certainly was high up enough to give one pause - especially I imagine if one was _physically there_ - and to end any argument about whether or not Earth is flat!  ;-)
+The view from the apogee didn't match my expectations of "what Earth should look like from space," but it certainly was high up enough to give me pause - especially when I _imagine being physically there_ - and to end any question I might have had about the Earth's being flat!  ;-)

 [Galactic 02]: https://en.wikipedia.org/wiki/Galactic_02
 [SpaceShipTwo]: https://en.wikipedia.org/wiki/SpaceShipTwo